zxy-zxy/poster/README.md

 ## Usage

-Scrip will create a post with image for every listed social platform:
+Program will create posts with image and text taken from [Google Sheets](https://www.google.com/sheets/about/) for every listed social platform:
 [vk](https://vk.com), [telegram](https://telegram.org/) and [facebook](https://www.facebook.com/).
+Program will make a publications according to schedule in the sheet.

+First of all, please make a copy of this [sheet](https://drive.google.com/open?id=17r4QRW_m0clut772bRnUL-U1-JiazImiZMm43SkgS9Q)
+(Data will be taken from your own copy of that sheet).

+You need to create a project at [Google cloud](https://cloud.google.com/) and enable [Google Sheets](https://www.google.com/sheets/about/) and [Google Drive](https://www.google.com/drive/) API for this project.
+Then create [Google Service Account](https://cloud.google.com/iam/docs/understanding-service-accounts) for your Google project and save credentials in directory with code file.
+Provide name of file with credentials in .env file.

 Create .env file and store your account credentials for [vk](https://vk.com), [telegram](https://telegram.org/) and [facebook](https://www.facebook.com/).